-College Student/Young Adult Scholarship Program
+Israel Experience College Student/Young Adult Scholarship Program

-The Jewish United Fund/Jewish Federation provides need-based scholarships for college students and young adults (up to 28 years old) to participate in an approved Israel Experience program.
-The purpose of these scholarships is to strengthen Jewish identity and to nourish greater commitment to Israel and the Chicago Jewish community.
+The Jewish United Fund offers scholarships based on financial need for college students and young adults (up to 28 years old) participating in approved Israel experience programs.
+The purpose of Israel Experience College Student/Young Adult Scholarship Program is to strengthen Jewish identity and nourish greater understanding and commitment to Israel and to the Chicago Jewish community.

-- Applicant must demonstrate financial need
+- Applicant must demonstrate financial need.

-- Applicant must be between the ages of 17 and 28
+- Applicant must be between the ages of 17 and 28.

-- Applicant must be committed to participating in communal Jewish activities after returning from Israel
+- Applicant must be committed to participating in Jewish communal activities after returning from Israel.

 Application and selection information

-- Parents are urged to contribute according to their financial ability even if applicant is legally independent, and applicants are expected to make an appropriate and meaningful contribution toward the cost of the program
+- Parents are urged to contribute according to their financial ability even if applicant is legally independent, and applicants are expected to make an appropriate and meaningful contribution toward the cost of the program.

-- No full scholarships are awarded
+- No full scholarships are awarded.

 Please note: If you are currently in high school and have not yet graduated (even if you are applying to go on an Israel program after you graduate from high school), you must fill out the high school scholarship application, not the college student/young adult application.

-Scholarship applications for summer and fall programs are available by mid-September and are due November 1.
-Please refer back to this page for the FACTS Grant & Aid Assessment during the posted months.
+Scholarship applications for summer programs are due March 1.
+Please refer back to this page for more information and the application link in early January.